rhl404/amfoss-curriculum/README.md

 As part of the amFOSS-Curriculum for freshers, it is compulsary to complete a set of tasks.
 This repo documents all the details throughout my journey.

+Since, I am currently working on the tasks right now, as of now the repo is incomplete and will be updated regularly as I complete the tasks.